 It is important when doing this work to make sure that you have adequate support on all levels.
 This means taking care of your physical body and making sure that there is emotional support available for the times when you may need it.
-We recommend making sure that you have support structures in your life during intense periods of study as there are inevitably times of turbulence and chaos in the process of awakening.
+We recommend making sure that you have support structures in your life during intense periods of study.

 If you want to dance long-term and as you get older, we recommend making sure that attending to your physical well-being is part of your daily life.
 We have benefited from cranio-sacral therapy, acupuncture, energy-physio, massage, yoga, and regular exercise (like walking) and paying attention to our diet, especially letting go of sugar.
 Of course any methodology, however wonderful, is only as good as its practitioners, however highly qualified.
 We recommend that you trust your own experience and your own body about what is good for you.